No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 Read more: Mossy Forest of Cameron Highlands – Don’t Miss This Scenic Hiking Spot in Malaysia!

-Free educational tours for the factory begin at 8:45am and occur every 30 minutes after.
+Free educational tours usually begin at 8:45am and occur every 30 minutes after.
 You don’t need to make any reservations beforehand to join the tours.

 The only thing to note is that the tours may not be available on the day you go depending on factory operation.